EDUC5503 Social Interaction and the Developing Child

 - Typically this unit is assessed in the following ways: (1) case study and (2) planning assignment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the case study and planning assignment components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case study and planning assignment components.

 Supplementary assessment is not available in this unit.

 - Unit rules